-1. (a) Financial Institution - Investment Entity i.
-An Investment Entity located in a Non-Participating Jurisdiction and managed by another Financial Institution (Note: if ticking this box you must also complete item 2 below) ii.
-Other Investment Entity (b) Financial Institution - Depository Institution, Custodial Institution or Specified Insurance Company If you have ticked either (a) or (b) above, please provide, if obtained, the Account Holder's Global Intermediary Identification Number (" GIIN ") obtained for purposes of the U.S. Foreign Account Tax Compliance Act (FATCA). (c) Non-Reporting Financial Institution: If you have ticked (c) above, please provide the category of Non-Reporting Financial Institution for CRS purposes: (d) Active NFE - an NFE the stock of which is regularly traded on an established securities market or an NFE which is a Related Entity of an Entity the stock of which is regularly traded on an established securities market If you have ticked (d) above, please provide the name of the relevant established securities market on which the NFE is regularly traded: If you are a Related Entity of a regularly traded Entity, please also provide the name of the regularly traded Entity that the NFE in (d) is a Related Entity of: (e) Active NFE - other than in (d) above If you have ticked (e) above, please provide the relevant category of Active NFE for CRS purposes: (f) Passive NFE (Note: if ticking this box you must also complete item2 below)
+1. (a) Financial Institution - Investment Entity

+i.
+An Investment Entity located in a Non-Participating Jurisdiction and managed by another Financial Institution ii.
+Other Investment Entity

+(Note: if ticking this box you must also complete item 2 below)

+(b) Financial Institution - Depository Institution, Custodial Institution or Specified Insurance Company

+If you have ticked either (a) or (b) above, please provide, if obtained, the Account Holder's Global Intermediary Identification Number ("GIIN") obtained for purposes of the U.S. Foreign Account Tax Compliance Act (FATCA).

+(c) Non-Reporting Financial Institution:

+If you have ticked (c) above, please provide the category of Non-Reporting Financial Institution for CRS purposes:

+(d) Active NFE - an NFE the stock of which is regularly traded on an established securities market or an NFE which is a Related Entity of an Entity the stock of which is regularly traded on an established securities market

+If you have ticked (d) above, please provide the name of the relevant established securities market on which the NFE is regularly traded:

+If you are a Related Entity of a regularly traded Entity, please also provide the name of the regularly traded Entity that the NFE in (d) is a Related Entity of:

+(e) Active NFE - other than in (d) above

+If you have ticked (e) above, please provide the relevant category of Active NFE for CRS purposes:

+(f) Passive NFE (Note: if ticking this box you must also complete item2 below)

-Entity treated as such for CRS purposes):
+2. Controlling Person(s) of the Account Holder (for any Account Holder that is a Passive NFE or Investment Entity treated as such for CRS purposes):